ayaanhossain/ShareDB/README.md

  2. the data needs to be **read across multiple processes** with minimal overhead, and
  3. the **keys and values** can be (de)serialized via **msgpack or cPickle**.

 Sending a ShareDB object to children processes is fine, or you may open the same ShareDB instance in parellel for reading. **Parallel writes made in children processes are not safe**; they are not guaranteed to be written, and may corrupt instance.
-ShareDB is primarily developed and tested using **Linux** and compatible with **Python 2.7 and 3.4+**.
+ShareDB is primarily developed and tested using **Linux** and is compatible with both **Python 2.7 and 3.4+**.

 ### Table of Contents
  * [ShareDB in Action](#sharedb-in-action)